BFD-lang/BFD/README.md

 ## 🔮 Summary

-ZapLang is a **backend-declared application framework** where structure, logic, state, and flow are all centralized.
+Zap.ts is a **backend-declared application framework** where structure, logic, state, and flow are all centralized.

 - Define once in `zap.config.ts`
 - Generate everything: SDKs, pages, routes